-• Port: Port number on which the Session Manager can listen for SIP requests.

-• Protocol: Transport protocol to be used to send and receive SIP requests.
+Port: Port number on which Session Manager listens for SIP requests.
+Protocol: Transport protocol to be used to send and receive SIP requests.

 • Default Domain: The domain used for the enterprise.

 Defaults can be used for the remaining fields.
 Click Commit to save.